apache/flink/docs/monitoring/metrics.md

 - `db` - the InfluxDB database to store metrics
 - `username` - (optional) InfluxDB username used for authentication
 - `password` - (optional) InfluxDB username's password used for authentication
+- `retentionPolicy` - (optional) InfluxDB retention policy, defaults to retention policy defined on the server for the db

 Example configuration: